ppKrauss/PostgREST-writeAPI/README.md

 4. run `node writeApi.js > subdomain.conf` with correct parameters.
 It will generate the Nginx's script for your server's ` /etc/nginx/sites-available`.

 5. do next steps as usual Nginx implementation

+## OpenAPI stadanrds and parallel initiatives

+Please help to start, at *Swagger-API* community, via [this *swagger-codegen* approved proposal](https://github.com/swagger-api/swagger-codegen/issues/5034), a new code generator, like here, but plugged into a ecosystem of standard code generators.